FOURTH YEAR ELECTIVES in EMERGENCY MEDICINE

 Additional requirements for students applying for an EM elective:

-- the USMLE Step 1 scores, either uploaded or within CV.
+- USMLE Step 1 score report, either uploaded or within CV.

 Please note, we do not offer the research elective for visiting students.